jprx/mock-kernel-2023/README.md

 1. Trigger the forged vtable using `getsockopt`, this will run the attacker payload living in userspace to escalate our privileges.
 1. `cat /flag`.

+## A JOP-Based Solution

+Thanks to [2much4u](https://twitter.com/2much4ux) for contributing a solution that does not involve the `ret2usr` technique shown above, instead using kernel JOP gadgets as the payload.

+To see 2much4u's exploit, checkout the `solve_2much4u` directory.

+Thanks 2much4u!

 # Closing Thoughts

 I hope you had fun with this challenge!